apache/metron-bro-plugin-kafka/docker/README.md

 1. Runs docker compose
 1. Creates the specified topic
 1. Downloads sample PCAP data
-1. Runs the bro container in the background
+1. Runs the zeek container in the background
-1. Builds the bro plugin
+1. Builds the zeek plugin
-1. Configures the bro plugin
+1. Configures the zeek plugin
-1. Runs bro against all the pcap data, one at a time
+1. Runs zeek against all the pcap data, one at a time
-1. Executes a kafka client to read the data from bro for each pcap file
+1. Executes a kafka client to read the data from zeek for each pcap file
-1. Stores the output kafka messages and the bro logs into the test_output directory
+1. Stores the output kafka messages and the zeek logs into the test_output directory
     ```bash
     >tree Tue_Jan__8_21_54_10_EST_2019
     Tue_Jan__8_21_54_10_EST_2019